DevRickLin/Sofia/README.md

 docker compose up --build
 ```
 This command will build and start all the services defined in `docker-compose.yml` (Redis, Agent Service, Arithmetic Tool, Web UI, etc.).

-*(Note: The previous `start.py` script is now located within `services/agent-service` and might require adjustments to run standalone outside of Docker.)*

 ## Usage